 - visa is curtailed (cancelled) by UKVI and you don’t leave the UK before your curtailment date.

-You’re unlikely to be able to make a Tier 4 visa application in the UK if you are an overstayer.
+You’re unlikely to be able to make a student visa application in the UK if you are an overstayer.

-If you do, your application will be refused, unless you meet the exceptional circumstances criteria (laid out in the government’s Tier 4 Policy Guidance under the heading “Students applying from inside the UK”).
+If you do, your application will be refused, unless you meet exceptional criteria.

 Consequences of overstaying

 You may lose the right to:

 - get free hospital treatment in the UK.

 If you are stopped by an immigration official (or arrested by the police) you could be removed from the UK.